jevpr/Grapple/README.md

 Although Grapple is still in early stages of development, later iterations will include features like games, quizzes, advanced notes features, and progress tracking.

-Grapple keeps English learner's notes and materials in one place, making it easy for them to access annd keep track of their learning.
+Grapple keeps English learner's notes and materials in one place, making it easy for them to access and keep track of their learning.
 A consistent and accessible style across the site removes barriers to learning, and ensures all information can be easily absorbed.

 ## Technologies Used
 | **Category**           | **Technologies Used** |